dpc10ster/RJafroc/cran-comments.md

 * The package was checked using `devtools::check(run_dont_test = TRUE)` as advised in the documentation of `devtools`.
 * The package passed all Travis checks.

+# CRAN comments from original submission ... #

 # Overall #
 A `C++11` compilation error on `Solaris`, which resulted in archiving of the previous version on 2019-01-17, has been corrected (see __Other platform portability__ below).